StrataSource/hammer-qt-dialogs/STYLE.md

 ## STYLE

-This repo uses the patented VALVe vomit barf code formatting style.
+This repo uses the ~~patented VALVe vomit barf code~~ Hungarian formatting style.

 Things to keep in mind:
-* Hungarian notation for pointers (pFuckBitch and m_pFuckShit for member ptrs)
+* Hungarian notation for pointers (pFemaleDog and m_pEndMeNow for member ptrs)
 * C prefix for classes
 * No namespace indent
 * Newline before all braces